cosmos/sdk-tutorials/academy/2-main-concepts/context.md

 * [Queries](./queries.md)
 * [Events](./events.md)

+Context is the setting in which transactions execute.
+It is the sum of all pertinent information at runtime.
+Find out what that means in detail and the important elements that, together, form the execution context.

 </HighlightBox>

 Transactions execute in a context.
 The context includes information about the current state of the application, the block, and the transaction.